 is the kind of fear-induced Pavlovian, knee jerk reaction that turns intelligent people into closed-minded fanatics and creates problems in relationships between countries that take generations to heal.

-In the meantime King Paul has died in 1964.
+In the meantime King Paul dies in 1964.
 He is succeeded by a very young King Constantine (in photo with Queen Anna Marie) who on July 5 1965

-deposes the popularly elected government of George Papandreou which had found itself increasingly at odds with the Americans, the establishment and the King.
-A group of officers including Petros Garoufalias, the Minister of Defence had claimed to have discovered a conspiracy of young officers within the military, led by Andreas Papandreou who were planning to overthrow the government, kick out the king and establish a dictatorship.
+deposes the popularly elected government of George Papandreou, which had found itself increasingly at odds with the Americans, the establishment and the King.
+A group of officers including Petros Garoufalias, the Minister of Defence, claimed to have discovered a conspiracy of young officers within the military, led by Andreas Papandreou, who were planning to overthrow the government, kick out the king and establish a dictatorship.
 The organization is called ASPIDA or 'Shield'.

 Whether this conspiratorial organization actually exists is debatable, but it is used to create a constitutional crisis that brings down the Papandreou government.
 The senior Papandreou requests that King Constantine allow him to take over the Ministry of Defense from Garoufalias who has refused to step down.
 The king, whether he was within his rights or not, denies his request, stating that the investigation of Andreas for ASPIDA makes this a conflict of interest.
 Papandreou